nuentes/DockerRunExports/README.md

 **How to set it up:**
 1) Set the root path in the script (where do you want to save all of the scripts)
 2) Create a cron job to run the script whenever you want

+The script has not been configured to work on Windows.
+Linux only.
+I'm not really interested in maintaining this as a project, just making this available for others.